cspohr5119/ftc-event-sim/README.md

 in fact, virtually equal if there is no randomness applied.

 ## Change Log
+6/10/2019 Added support for achievements by specifiying point tiers and %chance of getting the achievment.
+For example, Achievement1PointTiers="0,0.0,100,0.5,200,1.0"
+would translate to: between 0 and 99 points, zero chance of getting the achievement.
+100-199 gives 50% chance of getting the achivement.
+200+ gives 100% chance of getting the achievement.
+Achievement points can be used in RPExpression.
+For example, RPExpression="[Win] * 2 + [Tie] * 1 + [Achievement1] * 1 + [Achievement2] * 1"

+6/10/2019 Added options files used in white paper study.

 5/24/2019 Added support for Rank Progression and Difficulty scores.

 5/18/2019 Added support for Laplace distribution in ScoreRandomness.
 Studing real event data, the random distribution